QuietEcho482/-QB-ESX-QBOX-STANDALONE-Easycommand-by-QuietEcho482/README.md

 For Support and other Scripts which will be released soon make sure to join my Discord Server^^ https://discord.gg/NGysfQwfP3

+-- Rules --
+Do not share this Script under any other name than mine

 -- Installation Instructions --
 1. download the Script and unzip it
 2. drag and drop the Sript into your resources folder